JayWood/content-warning-v3/readme.txt

 1. Preview of the dialog shown by colorbox, for more info check the youtube video.

 == Changelog ==

+= 3.7 =
+* Fixed an opacity bug where if user set opacity to 0, it was ignored.
+This should no longer happen.
+* Move to the settings API, drop JW Simple Options framework ( I was a newbie when I made it ).
+Fixes [#45](https://github.com/JayWood/content-warning-v3/issues/45)
+* Use Select2 for categories
+* Use a better check method for checkboxes and multi-select - fixes [#49](https://github.com/JayWood/content-warning-v3/issues/49)
+* Set opacity step to 0.1 - Fixes [#55](https://github.com/JayWood/content-warning-v3/issues/55)

 = 3.6.9 =
 * Small cleanup